Tanglin: Education

+Amenities

 Healthcare

 The main healthcare facility in Tanglin area is the Gleneagles Hospital, a private hospital located along Napier Road, next to Napier MRT station.

 Commercial

 Being in close proximity to the Orchard Road shopping belt, there are several shopping malls nearby such as Tanglin Mall, Tanglin Place, and Tudor Court which are located at Tanglin Road at the boundary between Orchard and Tanglin planning areas.
 Other shopping facilities include Cluny Court and Serene Centre, which are located at the northwestern tip of Tanglin.